I’m back with the second post in my series about Saint-Pabu, my handy Bretagne base for a couple of weeks at the onset of spring.

 I’d sailed with Brittany Ferries once before, but this was my first time to book a cabin.
 It’s pretty much on par with whatever you’d expect when booking a hotel room: privacy and security, a comfy bed, warm shower with impressively strong water pressure, towels, television.

 If you’ve never travelled by ferry, I recommend it.
-It’s usually super affordable option and the best for getting to many parts of Europe with your car or with a pet.
+It’s an affordable option and the best for getting to many parts of Europe with your car or with a pet.
 There’s entertainment on board, better food than you might imagine and opportunity to get a breath of fresh air on the open sea just with the lilting of the ferry passing through the sea at night as you sleep.
-I’m keen to do it again and would be interested in travelling other routes.

 Stay tuned for more posts coming soon from Saint-Pabu.
 A bientôt!